 Add online grocery sales — stocking up with Amazon’s Prime Pantry, for example — and it’s no surprise that grocery stores in towns bordering Kansas are doing better than those actually in Kansas.
 So the tax primarily affects those families that can’t save up enough to stock up on groceries or who don’t have transportation or gas money to escape the higher prices.

 The Institute on Taxation and Public Policy reports that poor residents in Kansas may pay up to 11% or more of their incomes for food, while more affluent residents average 3.6%.
-Obviously, grocery stores in the high tax areas are suffering along with the consumers.
+Obviously, grocery stores in high-tax areas are suffering along with the consumers.
 How’s the state doing?
-NBC reported that for 2013, Kansas lost $345.6 million in food sales and $21.2 million in lost tax revenue.
-The state sales tax was 6.15% at that time, and has since been raised to 6.5%.
+NBC reported that in 2013, Kansas lost $345.6 million in food sales and $21.2 million in lost tax revenue.
+The state sales tax was 6.15% at that time and has since been raised to 6.5%.

 Unintended consequences of sales tax decisions often lead to further changes, and that might happen in Kansas.
 Wherever you are, simplify your company’s sales tax compliance with SalesTaxDataLINK.
 Let us impress you with a demo of our patented sales tax solution.